Technology

 Use of a commercial unit capable of processing SA with required concentrations for the SA reactor.

-Sulphur dioxide Depolarised Electrolyser
+Sulphur dioxide Depolarized Electrolyser

 Sulphur Dioxide Storage